 An experienced Englewood personal injury lawyer at Maggiano, DiGirolamo & Lizzi, P.C. is ready to partner with you and level the playing field as you move forward to seek the financial recovery and justice you may deserve.

 Call (201) 585-9111 or email us to start getting the answers and information necessary to maximize your recovery.

 Our record of success and superior legal service in personal injury cases has earned our firm numerous recognitions and accolades, as well as positive testimonials from previous clients.
 Let us explain how we can make a difference in your claim, recovery and future.
 We look forward to helping you.

-Located in Bergen County, New Jersey, Englewood is a diverse, charming city that is just minutes away from New York’s Times Square.
+Located in Bergen County, Englewood is a diverse, charming city that is just minutes away from New York’s Times Square.
 Home to more than 27,000 people, Englewood borders Fort Lee, Englewood Cliffs and Bergenfield.

 Some of the unique destinations Englewood offers include bergenPAC, the Flat Rock Brook Nature Center and the George Washington Bridge.
 Notable historical landmarks in Englewood include the John G. Benson House, St. Paul’s Episcopal Church and the Peter Westervelt House and Barn.

 In popular culture, Englewood is known for being the birthplace of David Cassidy, Alicia Keys, Eddie Murphy, John Travolta and Sarah Jessica Parker.